How Email Marketing Helped Build a 7-Figure Dropshipping Store

 But at least you controlled it, so I think there was at least… It was in your hands, literally.
 Those things are just intrinsically not part of dropshipping.
 You do not do the shipping, you are not creating the products.
 The one thing you can do to offset those aspects of dropshipping is to find really good suppliers.
 And so, I’m curious, how you all have made sure you don’t lose any sleep over this, knowing that you are gonna forfeit some control.

 Yuliya: Yeah, so we really do our work in finding suppliers that we can trust, because we have been burned a few times.
-But I’m so grateful that that happened, because it really taught us what to look for and really expedite that process of, “Oh my God, let me focus on problem-solving versus problem-avoiding.”
+But I’m so grateful that that happened because it really taught us what to look for and really expedite that process of, “Oh my God, let me focus on problem-solving versus problem-avoiding.”
 And I think when we had full control of everything that was in our business, with our subscription box and me with coaching, it was really focused on problem-avoiding.
 And I think that’s kind of the first step of being an entrepreneur.
-And then, as you grow and you build a bigger enterprise, yeah, you wanna focus really on problem solving, because if you’re not having problems, your business is really not, probably not as big as you want it to be or not taking as many risks.
-So, it was hard at first, but I’ve honestly really eased into it, because I know that if these are the problems I’m having, I’m on the right track to really building a huge business.
-And there’s actually some freedom and there’s a lot of things I can’t control, but I know the one thing I can control is I have certainty in us and in our team that we can handle anything.
-And so, there’s certainty in that, and I much prefer that kind of certainty because its scalable. [chuckle]
+And then, as you grow and you build a bigger enterprise, yeah, you wanna focus really on problem-solving, because if you’re not having problems, your business is really not, probably not as big as you want it to be or not taking as many risks.
+So, it was hard at first, but I’ve honestly really eased into it because I know that if these are the problems I’m having, I’m on the right track to really building a huge business.
+And there’s actually some freedom and there are a lot of things I can’t control, but I know the one thing I can control is I have certainty in us and in our team that we can handle anything.
+And so, there’s certainty in that, and I much prefer that kind of certainty because it’s scalable.

 Mike: Definitely.
 And as far as with new products and everything, we at this point are fortunate enough of pretty much working with the same suppliers every time now.
 But finding suppliers in the beginning, if it’s something that you’re dropshipping from China through AliExpress, we have to check the ratings of them, so work some of the metrics we have for that.